War in Ukraine: Shocking satellite image shows bodies on the ground and contradicts Russian version

 The mark in question appears to be a raindrop or a speck of dirt, and there are similar marks visible on the car’s windshield at the beginning of the video.

 Another Russian claim focuses on a different part of the footage.
-The car passes another body, which lies beside a sidewalk with red and yellow stones and a destroyed brown fence.
+The car passes another body, which lies beside a sidewalk with red and yellow stones and a broken brown fence.

 As the vehicle advances, the body can be seen briefly in the right mirror.
 Pro-Russian profiles claim that the body “sits”.